-Call for proposals now open for 2014 awards for a deadline on 9 October 2013
+Call for proposals now closed for 2014 awards.
+The deadline was 9 October 2013.

 The aim of the British Academy in making these awards is to offer opportunities for outstanding early career researchers to strengthen their experience of research and teaching in a university environment which will develop their curriculum vitae and improve their prospects of obtaining permanent lecturing posts by the end of the Fellowship.
 The primary emphasis is on completion of a significant piece of publishable research, which will be assisted by full membership of an academic community of established scholars working in similar fields

 - Applicants must be supported by the UK host institution in which they wish to hold the Fellowship

 - Applicants must be within three years of the award of a doctorate (for the 2014 competition this means either already having been awarded a doctoral degree following a viva voce examination held on or after 1 April 2011; or having a reasonable expectation that they will have submitted and had their thesis examined by 1 April 2014)

 - Applicants in the 2014 competition awarded a PhD following a viva voce examination held prior to 1 April 2011 who are unable to offer extenuating circumstances, such as interruption to their academic career for maternity leave or illness, will not be considered

 - Applicants must be a UK or EEA national, or have completed a doctorate at a UK university.
 Any applicant who does not fall into one of these categories must demonstrate a strong prior association with the UK academic community, for example through already having been employed in a temporary capacity (longer than six months) at a UK university